ctu-mrs/EnergyAwareMCPP/README.md

 ```

 ### Running the code
 After compilation you should see the coverage_mission_planner binary in the main folder.
-The prepared cofiguration files for exisitng maps are stored in sample_config/ where the desired parameters and map can be set.
-You can run the code from the folder with configs using:
+The prepared configuration files for existing maps are stored in the `sample_configs` directory, where you can find configurations similar to show we used in the paper.
+You can run the code from any of the subfolders with configs using:
-`../build/coverage_mission_planner sample_algorithm_config.yaml`
+`../../build/coverage_mission_planner sample_algorithm_config.yaml`
-The output of the run is saved in path_*.csv files where * is the number of the generated path.
+The output of the run is saved in `path_*.csv` files where * is the number of the generated path.

+All the sample configuration files contain sufficient comments, so you can copy any of them and modify according to your needs.
+In the configuration file, you should provide all the algorithm parameters and list the names of `.csv` files containing polygons describing fly zones and no-fly zones.
+These files may contain points either (latitude, longitude) format or (x, y) in meters, and the output paths will be in the same format as the input